Policy, Systems, and Environmental Change Health Equity Forum

 The Healthy King County Coalition is a group of King County organizations united to create health equity.
 We support access to healthy eating, smoke and drug-free environments, and safe places to be active.
 We strive to reduce what are called disparities: health and wellness differences affected by factors like race, ethnicity, and income.

 How healthy are you?
 It might depend on where you live.
 Your ZIP code tremendously impacts your health and longevity.
 The Healthy King County Coalition believes that healthy choices and lifestyles should be available to everyone, regardless of where they live.

-Our Schools and Early Learning workgroup supports regulations and systems that provide healthy food choices and wellness outcomes.
+Supports regulations and systems that provide healthy food choices and wellness outcomes.

-Our Tobacco, Marijuana, and Other Drugs (TMoD) workgroup supports strategies, promotions, partners, and programs that advance smoke-free living.
+Supports strategies, promotions, partners, and programs that advance smoke-free living.

 Encourages health equity by applying race and social justice principles in all policy, systems, and environmental change efforts.